gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "We met him up by the spider grove," Noxy said hurriedly.
 "There were some trolls, and he scared them off.
 He says---"

 "Trolls?"
-Grappa Gas interrupted incredulously.
+Grappa Gas scoffed.
 "Can't be.
 They haven't come down this far in---"

 "Grappa!"
 Noxy stomped her foot.
 "Never mind that now!
 The tiger says people are hurt and need help.
 At least, I think they're people," she added.